-Thousands of Lebanese rally outside presidential palace in support of Aoun
+Lebanese flock to presidential palace in rally to support Aoun

 A huge convoy of cars, some waving Aoun’s orange Free Patriotic Movement party flags and his portrait snaked across a main highway on Sunday while a sea of protesters marched to Baabda palace.

-It was the biggest counter protest to the massive wave of demonstrations that have gripped Lebanon since Oct.
-17 and which have included Aoun’s removal among its demands.
+Though no immediate estimate of the rally’s size was available, many thousands spread across a roadway leading to the palace.
+It was the biggest counter protest to the wave of demonstrations that have gripped Lebanon since Oct.
+17 and which have included Aoun’s removal among a set of sweeping demands.

-“We’re here to say to Aoun that we love you and renew our trust in you,” said Hiyam Khair.
+“We’re here to say to Aoun that we love you and renew our trust in you,” said Hiyam Khairat at the rally.

+In a televised speech, Aoun, who must now hold consultations with members of parliament to designate a new premier, said a three-point plan had been drawn up around tackling corruption, restoring the economy, and building a civil state.

+“These three points are not easily achieved, we need your efforts, and we need a square filled both by you and the (anti-government) protesters to defend your rights.

+“Many are trying to be obstructive.
+This is why we need to make a huge effort,” said Aoun.

+He described corruption, a primary protestor grievance, as having become “nested” in the state.

-Wearing a shirt with Aoun’s face, George Barbar said he had driven from northern Lebanon to show his support: “If people don’t join hands with the president, there will be no Lebanon,” said Barbar.
+Wearing a shirt emblazoned with Aoun’s face, George Barbar said he had driven from northern Lebanon to show his support: “If people don’t join hands with the president, there will be no Lebanon,” said Barbar.

+Foreign Minister Gebran Bassil, Aoun’s son-in-law and an object of ridicule by anti-government protesters, addressed supporters at the rally, pledging to root out corruption and hold all who had taken state funds accountable.

+“Be careful, we have long and difficult days ahead of us.
+We were racing against time to prevent a collapse but the corruption, squandering (of resources) and public debt beat us.”

 A semblance of normality returned to Lebanon this week, with roads re-opening and banks opening to customers on Friday after being shut for two weeks, though restrictions were reported on foreign currency withdrawals and transfers abroad.

+The central bank governor said the re-opening did not cause “any disturbance at any bank” and reiterated a pledge that “no formal capital controls are considered”.

+Lebanon’s import-dependent economy has been hit by years of regional turmoil and a slowdown in capital flows that has put its foreign currency reserves under pressure.

-In a speech after Hariri’s resignation Aoun signaled support for a more technocratic government, saying ministers should be chosen “according to their competencies and expertise, not political loyalties”.
+Aoun has signaled support for a more technocratic government, saying in a speech after Hariri’s resignation that ministers should be chosen “according to their competencies and expertise, not political loyalties.”

+Hariri’s government has continued in a caretaker capacity until a new one is formed.

 Lebanon’s powerful Iran-backed Hezbollah movement, which backs Aoun, has said Hariri’s resignation will waste valuable time in enacting measures needed to tighten state finances and convince foreign donors to release some $11 billion in pledged aid.